Welcome to today's edition of the Rush 24-7 podcast.

 That's the nub of it right there.

-That's not gonna happen because Obama's in his way here to play golf.
+That's not going to happen because Obama's on his way here to play golf.

-And sometimes those correspondents or reporters in the White House press corps also have Carney's answers printed in front of them as he's answering, because of course that helps when they're producing their reports for later on.
+And sometimes those correspondents and reporters in the White House press corps also have Carney's answers printed in front of them as he's answering because, of course, that helps when they're producing their reports for later on.

 And that's very interesting, she said.